jrwang20/Uber-Location-System/README.md

 #Car Location Monitoring System
-##All rights are reserved by Xiaobo Liu
+##All rights are reserved by jrwang

 ##Service Start Sequence
 1. docker-compose up